9 Lesser-Known Classic Retro Maze Games

 Examples of this include the aforementioned Mouse in the Maze (1959) and Gotcha as well as these important games:

 Bomberman (1983) - The main character, Bomberman, a robot, must find his way thru the maze while avoiding enemies.
-Standard stuff, but it was the start of a series with over 70 titles that continues up to today.
+Standard stuff, but this game was the start of a series with over 80 titles that continues up to today.
+I knew that Bomberman was a series, but had no idea there were so many titles !
 Besides the standard gameplay of avoiding enemies while reaching the exit you have the ability to use bombs to find hidden doors that lead to new portions of the maze.

 Gauntlet (1985) - When this 4 player cabinet showed up in arcades my friends and I spent pockets full of quarters trying to defeat this.
+I am not surprised that while researching the game it was known for its high gross profit.
+We just kept dying and going forward and I’m not sure we knew it was 100 levels.
 You could play as one of 4 characters each with their own strengths and weaknesses: A warrior, wizard, valkyrie or elf.
 I was always the elf.
 I loved trying to solve the maze and get to the exit while trying to avoid/kill the enemies, but it was always the ghosts that got me.

 Maze Chase Games